DeltaDynamo/DeltaDynamo.github.io/_blog/java/part2_gc/gc.md

 ---

-Awesome!
-Let’s take our understanding deeper by exploring **JVM memory management**, **heap vs stack**, and **escape analysis**—all tightly linked to how objects behave at runtime.

-This blog-style explanation will show **what’s really going on under the hood**, so we can write more performant and predictable Java code.

----

-## 🧠 JVM Memory Management: What we as Java Developer's Must Know
+## 🧠 3.
+JVM Memory Management: What we as Java Developer's Must Know

 The Java Virtual Machine (JVM) is like the **engine** behind every Java program.
 Understanding **how it manages memory** helps us avoid issues like: